 13 solutions for the HTTP error

 Sometimes, the error can appear just once, for a particular image, but if it persists, try the solutions below.

 Here’s how the HTTP error looks like when you try to upload an image:

-In order to make a screenshot of the error, I’ve tried to upload a big sized (height and width) image, and as you can see, it did trigger the error.
+In order to make a screenshot of the error, I’ve tried to upload a big sized image, and as you can see, it did trigger the error.

 Now let’s get to our solutions:

-1. Decrease the image’s size.
+1. Optimize the images by decreasing their size.
 Don’t add a 2000 x 1500 image, for example.
 If your post content area is 700px wide, don’t add an image larger than that.

 2. Change the image’s extension from .png to .jpg, or vice versa, then upload it again.

 3. If the problem appears after installing a plugin, deactivate it and try it again.
 Some plugins can trigger the error.

-4. Increase your PHP memory.
-Add this code
+4. Increase your PHP memory by adding this code

 Read this guide if you need to know how to access and edit your WordPress files.